 Off-Leash Dog Areas

-In 2003, a number of areas were established for off-leash dog activity in Anchorage.
+A number of areas within municipal parks have been established for off-leash dog activity in Anchorage.
 The designated areas are within the following locations:

 - University Lake Park